-The Dutch rental market splits into two sub-segments: the regulated and non-regulated segment.
-The regulated (or social) segment is characterised by high tenant protection, controlled and capped rents and rental growth.
+The Dutch rental market is currently split into two sub-segments: the social regulated and a non-regulated segment.
+The social regulated segment is characterized by high tenant protection, controlled and capped rents and rental growth.
 73% of the Dutch rental market adheres to central legislation enforced through the regulated sector.
-The remaining 27% is non-regulated (or liberalised) and functions in the open market.
+The remaining 27% is currently non-regulated (or liberalized) and functions in the open market.
+Although the exact date and way of implementation is not yet clear, a third sub-segment will most likely be created.
+This would result in a mid-priced regulated segment, which will regulate part of the currently non-regulated (or liberalized) market).

 The threshold that determines whether a dwelling falls under either segment is based on the affordability of the rent.
-Dwellings with a monthly rent below € 763 (for the year 2022) are regulated, those in excess of this price are liberalised.
-The maximum rent for a dwelling in the regulated segment is determined based on the Dutch Housing Valuation System (WWS, Woningwaarderinggstelsel).
+Dwellings with a monthly rent below \in 808 (for the year 2023) are social regulated, those in excess of this price are liberalized.
+The Dutch government is planning to include rents up to approximately \in 1,100 in the regulated segment, by ways of a mid-priced subsegment.
+The maximum rent for a dwelling in both regulated segments is determined by the Dutch Housing Valuation System (WWS, Woningwaarderinggstelsel).